yohanespradono/magento-service-data-generator/README.md

 # magento-data-api-generator
-Generates Magento Data API Getters and Setters
+Generates Magento Data API Getters and Setters.
+The interface files will be put into app/code/Vendor/MyModule/Api/Data/YourClassInterface.php and the implementation file will be put into app/code/Vendor/MyModule/Service/Data/YourClass.php

 ## Usage
 Clone or copy the project to [MAGENTO_ROOT]/tools/magento-data-api-generator